 I paid money to view a live webinar of acclaimed author and marketer Donald Miller.
-He sat in front of the camera, shared his expertise with us, and I learned.
+He sat in front of the camera, shared his expertise with me, and I learned.

-If you have a product you want to promote, live, online events are great because:
+If you have a product you want to promote, online events are great because:

 - You can get to know your audience better